Plan Ahead For a Power Outage

-Here's your outage planning to-do list.
+Here's your power outage planning to-do list.

 Know where your electric equipment is in your home.